Tetley's Brewery: Advertising

 Tetley's advertising suffered during the 1980s when its television advertisements focussed too heavily on a folksy, old fashioned idea of Yorkshire life.
 From 1999 – 2006 Tetley used "Smoothly Does It" as its slogan.
 In 2006 the slogan became 'Don't Do Things By Halves'.
 Following a break for a number of years from television advertising, Tetley returned to the screens in October 2010 as a sponsor of evening programming on ITV4.

 In 1920, the huntsman logo was introduced.
 In 2000 Tetley's dropped its traditional huntsman logo, due to growing anti-hunt feelings in the UK; the brand instead adopting a rugby ball shaped logo in line with its heavy sponsorship of rugby league.
 In 2010 the image was revived.
 The image however has been simplified from the original.
 The branding colours have been changed back from blue and yellow (in line with their sponsorship of Leeds Rhinos) to the traditional yellow and red.

 Sponsorship

+Rugby League

 Along with John Player, Tetley became rugby league football's first ever sponsors for the 1971–72 season.
 For many years Tetley sponsored Leeds RLFC; they then sponsored their successor Leeds Rhinos from their formation until 2006 and Warrington Wolves in 2001.
-Tetley's Bitter also sponsored the England cricket team between 1994 and 1998.

 Tetley's also sponsored the Rugby league Super League from 2000 until 2004.
 Tetley's remain a major sponsor at Leeds Rhinos and are the official beer of most Super League clubs.
 Tetley's also sponsor the stadium of Dewsbury Rams which under a sponsorship deal is known as the Tetley's Stadium.
 Tetley sponsored rugby league's longest running competition, the Challenge Cup for the 2013–2014 seasons.

+Rugby Union

+Tetley's were the main sponsor of Rugby Union club Northampton Saints from 1998-2001, including during their first Heineken Cup win in 2000, and continued to play a large role in the club until the early 2020s, with Franklin's Gardens' main stand named after the brewery from its construction in 2001 until 2023.
+In the past they have also sponsored Llanelli RFC, Newport RFC and Leeds RUFC.

+Cricket

+Tetley's Bitter also sponsored the England cricket team between 1994 and 1998.